Related ToolsWindsurfCursorGithub CopilotClaudeChatgptGithub

 Heavy usage$180/year (BYOK extends credits)$720/year (Pro+ needed)

-GitHub Copilot Enterprise ($39/user/month) provides IP indemnity and custom training that neither Windsurf nor Cursor offers at comparable price points.
-For organizations with strict compliance requirements, Copilot may be the safest choice despite lower raw capabilities.
+For organizations with strict compliance requirements, GitHub Copilot Enterprise ($39 per user/month) adds IP indemnity and custom training that neither Windsurf nor Cursor offers at comparable price points.

 Choose Windsurf If You:

-• Are budget-conscious and want the best AI per dollar at $15/month
+• Are budget-conscious and want the best AI per dollar at $15 per month

 • Need a real free tier for side projects and experimentation (25 credits/month indefinitely)